Ukrainian foods – the essence of Eastern Europe! And why travel there if you’re not going to indulge in these delights?

 Kysla Kapusta’s origin involves the widespread practice of fermenting and preserving cabbage across Eastern Europe.
 The result is a dish similar to sauerkraut.

-FYI, as the Slavic language, “Kapusta” literally translates to “cabbage,” it’s no surprise that this humble vegetable takes center stage in this recipe.
+FYI, as the Slavic language, “Kapusta” literally translates to “cabbage,” it’s no surprise that this humble vegetable takes center stage in this dish.

 Next to cabbage, carrots and seasonings are common components to make this dish flavorful.
 All ingredients will then be fermented in a super clean jar.